marty1885/EasyCL/README.md

 	kernl.enqueueSPMD();
 ```
 ####Reading data back.
-After dong some computing , you will want to read the result back.
+After computing, you will want to read the result back.
 To do that, puease do
 ```C++
 		kernel->readBuffer(0,30*sizeof(int),copy);
 ```